pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/gpus.md

 Let’s walk through the main steps allowing Pachyderm to leverage the AI performance of your [DGX A100](https://www.nvidia.com/en-in/data-center/dgx-a100/){target=_blank} GPUs.

 !!!
+Info
+    Read about NVIDIA DGX A100's full [userguide](https://docs.nvidia.com/dgx/pdf/dgxa100-user-guide.pdf){target=_blank}.

-Important
+!!!
+Important "TL;DR"
     Support for scheduling GPU workloads in Kubernetes requires a fair amount of trial and effort.
 To ease the process:

-    - This [page](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html){target=_blank} will walk you through very detailed installation steps.
+    - This [setup page](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html){target=_blank} will **walk you through very detailed installation steps** to prepare your Kubernetes cluster.
-    - Take advantage of a user past experience in [this blog](https://discuss.kubernetes.io/t/my-adventures-with-microk8s-to-enable-gpu-and-use-mig-on-a-dgx-a100/15366){target=_blank}.
+    - Take advantage of a user's past experience in [this blog](https://discuss.kubernetes.io/t/my-adventures-with-microk8s-to-enable-gpu-and-use-mig-on-a-dgx-a100/15366){target=_blank}.

-!!!
-Info
-    Read about NVIDIA DGX A100's full [userguide](https://docs.nvidia.com/dgx/pdf/dgxa100-user-guide.pdf){target=_blank}.

-As a prerequisite:
+Here is a quick recap of what will be needed:

 - Have a working Kubernetes control plane and worker nodes attached to your cluster.
-- Install the DGX system in a hosting environment with network access to your cluster.
+- Install the DGX system in a hosting environment.
-- Add the DGX to your K8s API server as a worker node with the proper node label.
+- Add the DGX to your K8s API server as a worker node.

-Now that the DGX is added to your API server (and appropriately labeled), you can then proceed to:
+Now that the DGX is added to your API server, you can then proceed to:

-1. Enable the GPU worker node in the Kubernetes cluster by installing the following components:
+1. Enable the GPU worker node in the Kubernetes cluster by installing [NVIDIA's dependencies](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html#install-nvidia-dependencies){target=_blank}:

+    This is an indicative list: Dependencies packages and deployment methods may vary.

     - **NVIDIA drivers**